Regions of Peru: Government

 According to the Organic Law of Regional Governments, the responsibilities of regional governments include planning regional development, executing public investment projects, promoting economic activities, and managing public property.
 Regional governments are composed of a president and a council, elected for a four-year term; additionally, there is a coordination council integrated by provincial mayors and representatives of the civil society.
 The Regional President is the head of government; his functions include proposing and enforcing the budget, appointing government officials, issuing decrees and resolutions, executing regional plans and programs, and administering regional properties and rents.
 The Regional Council debates and votes upon bills proposed by the regional president, it also oversees all regional officials and can remove the president, its vice president, and any council member from office.
 The Regional Coordination Council has a consultancy role in planning and budget issues, and it has no executive or legislative powers.

 The Organic Law of Regional Governments stipulates the gradual transfer of functions from the central government to the regions, provided they are certified as capable of undertaking these tasks.
 To oversee this process, the Decentralization Bases Law created a National Council of Decentralization (Consejo Nacional de Descentralización).
 However, this institution was criticized for being bureaucratic and ineffective by the government of Alan García, former president of Peru.
 Thus, on January 24, 2007, the council was abolished and replaced by the Decentralization Secretariat (Secretaría de Descentralización), a dependency of the Prime Minister office.
 Two months later, the regional presidents gathered in the city of Huánuco established a National Assembly of Regional Governments (Asamblea Nacional de Gobiernos Regionales) as an alternative coordinating institution, independent from the Central Government.

 Regions

 Area and population information on the following list has been retrieved from official data by the Peruvian National Institute of Statistics and Informatics (Instituto Nacional de Estadística e Informática, INEI).
 Areas are rounded to the nearest whole unit.
-Demographic data is based on the 2023 Census carried out from 2022 to 2023.
+Demographic data is based on the 2025 Census.
 Population density is given to one decimal place in persons per square kilometer.
 UBIGEO numbers are codes used by INEI to identify national administrative subdivisions.